3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Observations of Starlight Polarization

 \section{Observations of Starlight Polarization}

-In this section, we present the archival polarization observation from background starlight by \cite{Chen_data}.
-We present the derivation of the observed polarization efficiency and the magnetic turbulence factor $F_{\rm turb}$ from the available polarimetric observation.
+In this section, we will describe the archival starlight polarization data by \cite{Chen2023} and present the derivation of the observed polarization efficiency and the magnetic turbulence factor $F_{\rm turb}$ from the available polarimetric observation.